cissa-unimelb/constitution/constitution.md

 2021/09/29 - Renaming all "Officer" roles in the previous committee structure to "Director" and all subcommittee roles to "Officer".
 Introduction of Product Director, which is similar to the UX Officer role from previous years but also covering Product Management oriented events.
 Introduction of Hackathon Director that organises hackathon(s) throughout the year.
 Moving Events Director to general committee.

 2022/05/09 - Moved Events Director to executive committee.

+2022/09/15 - Updated role eligibility for Events Director and Diversity Director.
+First Year Director is now renamed to Student Experience Director, and the restrictions are removed.
+Hackathon Director is now renamed to Competitions Director.
+People & Culture Director is added as a new role.
+The club aims are updated to enumerate more disciplines at UniMelb that we represent.
+Adding a diversity quota for team officers (subcommittee).

 ## 1 Name and Standard Regulations